luxjoshyua/FullStackOpen/README.md

 <!-- ## [Full Stack Open 2023](https://fullstackopen.com/en/) -->

-The repo is based on a [course held at the Department of Computer Science, University of Helsinki, in collaboration with Open University.] (https://fullstackopen.com/en/)
+The repo is based on a [course held at the Department of Computer Science, University of Helsinki, in collaboration with Open University] (https://fullstackopen.com/en/).

 It introducs fullstack modern JavaScript-based web development, primarily focusing on building Single Page Applications with React that use REST APIs build with Node.js.